 After an early breakfast, today's hike takes you through dense southern beech forest to descend toward the valley of the De las Vueltas River, being rewarded with the most stunning views on either side of great mountain ranges before returning to El Chalten.
 A vehicle will then take you to Bahia Tunel, a small harbor on Lago Viedma at the mouth of the Tunel Rio, to embark for a quick boat trip across Lago Viedma en route to Viedma Glacier, one of Argentina's largest glaciers.
 You will then don crampons, and after some instruction, begin to trek on the Viedma Glacier (this is designed for people who have never tried ice hiking with crampons).
 You'll have a sack lunch with you so that you can enjoy the ethereal experience of picnicking on the glacier, with the jagged Adela mountain chain rising beyond.
 After your glacial adventure exploring some of the ice caves and crevasses, descend to the glacier's lateral moraine for the boat trip back across the lake and return to El Chalten.
 6 hours hiking (2.5 hours on the glacier) covering 9 miles (14 km).

 For your last views of the Fitz Roy, hike from El Chalten to Pliegue Tumbado range with great vantage points of the area you have hiked over the past days with Lake Capri, Torre Glacier, and Mount Fitz Roy as well as of Mount Huemul and Lago Viedma to the south.
-Return to El Chalten for the late afternoon bus to El Calafate.
+Return to El Chalten for a late afternoon transfer to El Calafate.
 8 hours of hiking covering 13 miles (21 km).

 Today you'll drive into Parque Nacional Los Glaciares for views of the stunning Perito Moreno Glacier.
 This huge advancing glacier is more than 3 miles wide at its front and over 20 stories high.
 You'll take a boat across Lago Argentino and pass the massive front wall of blue ice, all the while watching for icebergs.
 After landing on a small beach you'll start hiking through the beech forest to the ice pack of the glacier and have the opportunity to hike on the glacier with crampons (This Glacier trek has a minimum age of 12 and a maximum age of 65.
 Alternate excursions are available for those under 12 or over 65 years of age).
 You'll eat your lunch sitting on the lateral moraine of the glacier, where you can absorb the magnificence of the glacier's anatomy and listen to its thunderous concerto of groaning and cracking ice dropping into the lake below.
 Tonight, sample some of El Calafate's Patagonian nightlife!